jneeee/uspb/README.md

 # Get the token
 turso db tokens create mydata
 ```
-4. Create the table with the schema:
+5. Create the table with the schema:
 ```
-# Create the table;
+# Into SQL CLI;
 turso db shell mydata
-# in the db shell
+# in the SQL CLI
 create table short_url(
   short_code varchar(10) PRIMARY KEY,
   url text not null,